CLAIRE-Labo/python-ml-research-template/installation/docker-amd64/README.md

 1. A stage to download, install, and build dependencies.
    It is used to build the Conda environment for example.
-   This stage typically requires build-time dependencies such as compilers, headers, etc. which are not needed at runtime.
+   This stage typically requires build-time dependencies such as compilers, etc. which are not needed at runtime.
 2. A stage to install runtime dependencies and copy the conda environment from the previous stage.
    Runtime dependencies are typically lighter than build-time dependencies.